vitkolos/notes-ipp/semestr2/advanced-english/English.md

 	- trams are more used in the city centre, whereas buses are the only option in the outskirts
 	- trams are less bumpy
 	- While buses are more widespread, the trams are more comfortable and less bumpy.
 What is more, trams are rarely late, whereas buses are rarely on time; consequently, people prefer trams over buses where possible.
+- writing: choose two opposing things (one paragraph), it has to be printed
+	- something interesting